 Federica graduated in July 2014 in Turin Veterinary Medicine University in Italy, with a thesis about pelvic fracture diagnosis in horses by ultrasound.
 She is currently a joint Resident in Equine Sports Medicine and PA to the Clinical Director.
 Federica started her internship with Pool House in January 2015.
 As a student she always participated in the clinical activity within the equine hospital at her university.
 During her studies she did two externship in big reproduction centres in Belgium and at another large centre in the South of the UK.Federica’s main interests are anesthesia and diagnostic imaging, but does also enjoy all aspects of horse medicine.
 She has always worked with horses and at home lives her aging horse Vadoc.
 She is qualified to operate the practice’s Hallmarq MRI system.

 Andrea is our second joint Resident in Equine Surgery (shared 50% with the University of Glasgow), he graduated from the University of Pisa, Italy in 2014.
 As a new graduate he spent 4 months at the Clinique Veterinaire de l’Etrier in France gaining experience in equine medicine and surgery.
 Andrea joined us as in Intern in May 2015 and has a special interest in internal medicine, intensive care, surgery, anaesthesia and diagnostic imaging.

 Giulia joined our intern team in March 2017, she graduated in October 2015 from the University of Turin.
 Since graduating Giulia has completed two externships, one at Keros in Belgium an insemination and embryo transfer centre, and on in Canada at the University of Montreal.
 Her special interests include anaesthesia, reproduction and internal medicine.
-Giulia joined our ambulatory vet team at the beginning of September 2018, she is a valid member of our very hard working intern team and is always happy to help with a smile on her face.
+Giulia joined our ambulatory vet team at the beginning of September 2018, she is a valid member of our very hard working team and is always happy to help with a smile on her face.
 Giulia has special responsibility for care of mares in the clinic for chilled and frozen AI